putrialuthfi/Cut-Nyak-Dien-Repository/README.md

 ## BACK-END
 - [x] Login and Registration Auth (Rangga) On Progress
-- [ ] Profile Medis
-- [ ] Jadwal Posyandu
-- [ ] CRUD Jadwal Posyandu, Child Monitoring, Forum Diskusi
+- [ ] CRUD (MySQL ke BE) Jadwal Posyandu, Stunting Detection, Child Monitoring, Forum Diskusi (Luthfi) On Progress

 ## HOW TO CLONE REPOSITORY